Fenix CL26R Lantern Review

 Power and Runtime

-Whatever cell you use, Fenix demonstrates what orientation it should be installed.
-The positive end of the cell goes on the cavity first.
+Whatever cell you use, Fenix demonstrates the orientation it should be installed.
+The positive end of the cell goes into the cavity first.

 I performed a runtime on the highest mode.
 This is an uncalibrated test (the output is only relative), and I didn’t log temperature.